• Skip to main content

 Cycling is a great way to get fit, lose weight, and improve health.

-It doesn’t matter if you ride an exercise bike or head out on an actual bicycle; cycling is an accessible, enjoyable, and efficient way to change your body.
+It doesn’t matter whether you ride an exercise bike or head out on a real bicycle; cycling is an accessible, enjoyable, and efficient way to change your body.

 While you DO use your core, arms, chest, shoulders, and back, their involvement is minimal.

-As a result, you’ll need to supplement your bike workout with some targeted strength training exercises for your upper body.
+As a result, you’ll need to supplement your bike workout with targeted upper-body strength training.

 But what if there was a type of bike that worked your lower body AND upper body?